-In the current framework, when a market is considered not to be effectively competitive as a result of either joint or single SMP, NRAs are able to impose the appropriate ex ante remedies to solve competition problems.
+In the current framework, when the existence of a non-competitive market outcome is established as a result of joint SMP, as well as of single SMP, NRAs are able to impose the appropriate ex ante remedies to solve competition problems.
 The set of remedies available to NRAs for ex ante regulation is listed in the regulatory framework:

 Access Directive Art.
 9 Obligations for transparency in relation to interconnection and/or access Art.
 10 Obligations of non-discrimination, in relation to interconnection and/or access Art.
 11 Obligations for accounting separation in relation to specified activities related to interconnection and/or access Art.
 12 Obligations to meet reasonable requests for access to, and use of, specific network elements and associated facilities Art.
 13 Obligations relating to cost recovery and price controls, including obligations for cost orientation of prices and obligations concerning cost accounting systems, for the provision of specific types of interconnection and/or access Art.
-13a Obligation on vertically integrated undertakings to place activities related to the wholesale provision of relevant access products in an independently operating business entity
+13a Obligation on vertically integrated undertakings to place activities related to the wholesale provision of relevant access products in an independently operating business entity When obligations imposed under Articles 9 to 13 have failed to achieve effective competition Universal Service Directive Art.
+17 Obligations not to charge excessive prices (by retail price cap measures, control of individual tariffs, orient tariffs towards costs or prices on comparable markets), to inhibit market entry or to restrict competition by setting predatory prices, to show undue preference to specific end-users or unreasonably bundle services Applied on undertakings identified as having significant market power on a given retail market